 LLCs combine aspects of corporations and partnerships.
-An LLC separates business and personal liabilities, so your assets are protected and owners not liable for business debts.
-There is also a shared tax responsibility between members, like a partnership.
+An LLC separates business and personal liabilities, so your assets are protected (aka owners are not liable for business debts).
+There is also a shared tax responsibility between members of a multi-member LLC, like a partnership.

 1. Check your business name